sagemath/sagewiki_to_gh-2022-10-10/days69.md

 == Projects: ==
  * Writing/fixing documentation: fixing typos
     * git command should be git -command
+    * git trac review : In doc.sagemath.org/html/en/developer/git_trac.html#reviewing , "git trac review 12345 downloads the branch from the ticket and shows you what is being added" is not exactly what it does.
  * Reviewing patches
  * ABC project (Lily, Kristin, Aly, Jen, Jen)
  * Modular forms project (Jackie, Aly, Lubjana)